gankidis/CFN-Day-1/conditions/README.md

 # Pseudo Parameters

-Parameters that are predifined by CloudFormation, and are provided to the stack resources during runtime.
+Parameters that are predefined by CloudFormation, and are provided to the stack resources during runtime.

 List of Pseudo parameters that are applied by CloudFormation, when referenced in templates:
 ---